cakephp/docs/en/tutorials-and-examples/bookmarks/part-two.rst

 authorization/access control scenarios.
 We've also added some nice UX improvements by leveraging the FormHelper and ORM capabilities.

 Thanks for taking the time to explore CakePHP.
-Next, you can learn more about the :doc:`/orm`, or you can peruse the :doc:`/topics`.
+Next, you can complete the :doc:`/tutorials-and-examples/blog/blog`, learn more about the :doc:`/orm`, or you can peruse the :doc:`/topics`.